jmbh/jmbh.github.io/_posts/2016-11-01-Predictability-in-network-models.md

 [1] 0.4494118
 {% endhighlight %}

 As to be expected, the explained variance is higher in the training dataset.
-This is because we fit the model to structure that is specific to the training data and is not present in the population (noise!).
+This is because we fit the model to structure that is specific to the training data and is not present in the population (noise).
 Note that both means are lower than the mean we would get by taking the mean of the explained variances above, because we used less observation to estimate the model and hence have less power to detect edges.

-While the explained variance values are lower in the test set, there is a strong correlation between the explained variance of a node in the training- and the test set:
+While the explained variance values are lower in the test set, there is a strong correlation between the explained variance of a node in the training- and the test set

 {% highlight r %}
 cor(pred_obj_train$error$Error, pred_obj_test$error$Error)
 [1] 0.8018155
 {% endhighlight %}

-This means that if a node has high explained variance in the training set, it tends to also have a high explained variance in the test set.
+which means that if a node has high explained variance in the training set, it tends to also have a high explained variance in the test set.

- ((e.g. [huge](https://cran.r-project.org/web/packages/huge/index.html), [glasso](https://cran.r-project.org/web/packages/glasso/index.html), [mgm](https://cran.r-project.org/web/packages/mgm/index.html)) and visualize network models (e.g. [igraph](https://cran.r-project.org/web/packages/igraph/index.html), [qgraph](https://cran.r-project.org/web/packages/qgraph/index.html), [ggnet2](https://briatte.github.io/ggnet/), [ggraph](https://github.com/thomasp85/ggraph)).
-There are now many